What are photochromic sunglasses and how do they work?

 UV protection and eye health

-Most photochromic lenses provide 100% UV protection every time you step outside.
-This built-in safeguard helps support long-term eye health.
-If you don’t use eyewear with 100% UVA-UVB lens protection, you’re at higher risk for developing cataracts and macular degeneration.
+Many photochromic lenses provide 100% UV protection every time you step outside.
+This built-in safeguard can help support long-term eye health.
+If you don’t use eyewear with 100% UVA-UVB lens protection, you could be at higher risk for developing cataracts and age-related macular degeneration (AMD).

 Convenience and versatility

 Photochromic sunglasses offer both prescription lenses and sun protection in one pair.
-Their adaptability helps with everyday tasks.
 They are useful for both indoor and outdoor activities, like working in the office or having a picnic outside.

 There are many lens materials, colors and styles to choose from.
 You can customize them to match your vision needs and lifestyle.

-A few important features can help you select the best pair of photochromic lenses for your visual comfort, clarity and protection:
+A few important features can help you select the ideal pair of photochromic lenses for your visual comfort, clarity and protection:

-- Frame style – Select frames that flatter your face shape and skin tone.
-The right fit will feel comfortable and secure — not too tight or too loose on your face.
+• Frame style – Select frames that flatter your face shape and skin tone.

 Proper care helps photochromic lenses last longer and perform well.
 Keep these tips in mind when you clean your glasses: